apache/activemq-artemis/docs/user-manual/en/configuration-index.md

 operations.
 The algorithm used for decoding must match that for encoding.
 Otherwise the decoding may not be successful.

-For user's convenience ActiveMQ provides a default built-in Decoder.
+For user's convenience Apache ActiveMQ provides a default built-in Decoder.
 However a user can if they so wish implement their own.

 #### The built-in Decoder